awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-encryption.md

 OpenSearch Serverless retires grants in an asynchronous workflow when a given customer managed key isn't associated with any security policies or collections\.

-## Creating encryption policies \(console\)<a name="serverless-encryption-console"></a>
+### Creating encryption policies \(console\)<a name="serverless-encryption-console"></a>

-In an encryption policy, you specify an AWS KMS key and a series of collection patterns that the policy will apply to\.
+In an encryption policy, you specify an KMS key and a series of collection patterns that the policy will apply to\.
 Any new collections that match one of the patterns defined in the policy will be assigned the corresponding KMS key when you create the collection\.
 We recommend that you create encryption policies *before* you start creating collections\.

 **To create an OpenSearch Serverless encryption policy**